CHARITIES

 Charity Support

-The Giving Guild Christmas lunch raises funds for a different Irish charity each year.
+The Giving Guild lunch raises funds for a different Irish charity each year.

-We invite those who attend our lunch to nominate charitable organisations that they would like us to support.
-From these nominations, three charities are selected and on the day of the event, we hold a vote at the Giving Guild lunch to decide which one will receive the funds from the following year’s event.
+We invite those who attend the lunch to nominate charitable organisations they would like us to support.
+From these nominations, three charities are selected and on the day of the event, we hold a vote to decide who will receive the funds from the following year’s event.

 We also invite applications from registered charities who provide their services in the Republic of Ireland.
-We like the money we raise to do good here in Ireland and so, unfortunately, don’t support charities providing their services in other countries.
+We like the money we raise to do good here in Ireland and so, unfortunately, don’t support overseas charities.

 If you would like to make an enquiry about becoming one of our nominated charities, please email hello@thegivingguild.com.